Tibso/DnsBlackList-rs/README.md

 Usage: redis-ctl <PATH_TO_CONFILE> <COMMAND>

 Commands:
-  show-conf    Display the dnsblrsd configuration edit-conf    Reconfigure a parameter of the dnsblrsd configuration get-info     Get info about a matchclass set-rule     Add a new rule del-rule     Delete a rule or a complete matchclass drop         Drop all matchclasses that match a pattern feed         Feed a list of domains to a matchclass show-stats   Display stats about IP addresses that match a pattern clear-stats  Clear stats about IP addresses that match a pattern help         Print this message or the help of the given subcommand(s)
+  show-conf      Display the daemon's configuration edit-conf      Reconfigure a parameter of the daemon's configuration add-rule       Add a new rule del-rule       Delete a rule or one query type (A/AAAA) search-rules   Search for rules using a pattern disable-rules  Disable rules that match a pattern enable-rules   Enable rules that match a pattern auto-feed      Update rules automatically using the sources defined in the "dnsblrsd_sources.json" file feed           Feed a list of domains to a matchclass show-stats     Display stats about IP addresses that match a pattern clear-stats    Clear stats about IP addresses that match a pattern help           Print this message or the help of the given subcommand(s)

 Arguments:
-  <PATH_TO_CONFILE>  Path to dnsblrsd.conf is required
+  <PATH_TO_CONFILE>  Path to "dnsblrsd.conf" is required

 Options:
   -h, --help  Print help

 ```

-## **show-conf**
+### **show-conf**

 ```
 Usage: redis-ctl <PATH_TO_CONFILE> showconf